This article is part of the Questions and Answers series.

 A: We should think of marriage not as the only place where the design of Genesis is lived out, but as the place where God’s design is lived out most clearly.
 To be sure, men and women should not relate to every other man or woman as husband and wife.
 And yet there is something about the marriage relationship that shows for everyone the sort of people men and women were made to be.

-True, the chapter on Ephesians 5 is about marriage, and many of the patterns of God-given sexual difference find their clearest expression in marriage.
+True, many of the patterns of God-given sexual difference find their clearest expression in marriage.
 And yet I’d be loathe for anyone to conclude that you can’t really be manly or womanly unless you are married.
 By the same token, I hope no one concludes that if we are single, the Bible doesn’t really have a lot to say to us about being a man or a woman.
 The fact that God created man as a plurality—male and female, a complementary pair—ought to shape not only how we conceive of marriage but how we conceive of ourselves.

 - This paragraph is a summary of, and in some places borrows sentences from, my book What Does the Bible Really Teach about Homosexuality?
 (Wheaton, IL: Crossway, 2015), 32.